Junk Food, An Obstacle To The Cure?

 Some would say yes, others would say no. The high-potency prescriber would say no. That’s because he gave one dose of a 200C or 1M that he thinks should last until your next appointment, and the last thing in the world he wants you to do is take another remedy which might antidote the first one or otherwise make your follow-up appointment difficult to sort out!

 Obviously the latter scenario makes more sense.
 No one wants to have to tell a patient on constitutional treatment, “Don’t take a remedy for that virus!
-Take a Tylenol instead!”
-That seems soooooo against everything that we stand for–the dangers of suppressing a fever, for example.
+Take an Aspirin instead!”
+That seems soooooo against everything we stand for–the dangers of suppressing a fever, for example.
 I just wouldn’t even want to go there!

 Question: How does homeopathy work in the body?
 Natrum mur for example.
 I’ve read Nat-mur. is for people who have problems due to excess salt in the diet but then also for cramps or emaciation due to lack of salt.
 Does this mean that homeopathic remedies work by adjusting both low and high problems?